mcdemarco/the-new-kitchen-cookbook/pasta/meatsauce.md

 * 1/2 tsp salt
 * 1 tsp oregano or to taste

 ## Directions

-Brown the meat in the oil (or continue in the pan from my meatball recipe).
-Remove the meat and brown the onions in the remaining fat.
-Add the garlic.
-Return the meat to the pan.
-Add tomatoes.
-If you drained whole tomatoes, make up for the liquid with 1/2 c. water.
-Mix in the tomato paste.
-Add seasonings.
-Cook for at least one hour.
+1. Brown the meat in the oil (or continue in the pan from my meatball recipe).
+2. Remove the meat and brown the onions in the remaining fat.
+3. Add the garlic.
+4. Return the meat to the pan and add tomatoes.
+(If you drained whole tomatoes, make up for the liquid with 1/2 c. water.)
+5. Mix in the tomato paste.
+6. Add seasonings.
+7. Simmer for at least one hour.